 - for the non-roaming case, use the Namf_Communication Service defined in 3GPP TS 29.518 [14] to convey the derived new UE Policy Sections and/or to update and/or remove existing UE Policy Sections to the UE via the AMF within "MANAGE UE POLICY COMMAND" message(s).

+In the roaming case, when the AMF informs the V-PCF that the UE is temporarily unreachable (see 3GPP TS 29.518 [18]), the V-PCF notifies the H-PCF accordingly (including the "uePolTransFailNotif" attribute within the PolicyAssociationUpdateRequest data structure, as described in clause 4.2.2.2.1.0).

 When the (H-)PCF receives the "MANAGE UE POLICY COMPLETE" or the "MANAGE UE POLICY COMMAND REJECT" message or deducts that the UE is temporarily unreachable and determines that this message or the internal deduction indicates a UE Policy Delivery outcome to which an NF service consumer has subscribed via a request for service specific parameters, the (H-)PCF shall invoke the Npcf_EventExposure_Notify service operation as defined in clause 4.2.4.2 of 3GPP TS 29.523 [30].

-When the AMF informs the (V-)PCF that the UE is temporarily unreachable (see 3GPP TS 29.518 [18]), the (V-) PCF may subscribe to "CON_STATE_CH" trigger if not done before and reattempt the provisioning of URSP(s) when the UE becomes reachable.
+When the AMF (non roaming case) or the V-PCF (roaming case) informs the (H-)PCF that the UE is temporarily unreachable (see 3GPP TS 29.518 [18]), the (H-) PCF may subscribe to "CON_STATE_CH" trigger if not done before and reattempt the provisioning of URSP(s) when the UE becomes reachable.

 *** End of Changes ***